 - Mental fortitude to deal with traumatic or shocking subject matter in both legal and medical settings

 - The ability to keep a professional demeanor and make complex linguistic and ethical choices under pressure

 - A continuous desire to learn and improve throughout one’s career

 There is a large and growing need for interpreters in the U.S. and around the world.
-The Bureau of Labor Statistics currently projects a 29% growth in employment through 2024 – much faster than the projected growth of most occupations.
-The median salary is currently $43, 590, and individuals with higher levels of certification frequently earn more than the average.
+The Bureau of Labor Statistics currently projects a 19% growth in employment through 2028 – much faster than the projected growth of most occupations.
+The median salary in 2019 was $51,830, and individuals with higher levels of certification frequently earn more than the average.
 Visit the Bureau’s website to learn more.